 Jazz Supper Club

 When the winter winds blow there’s nothing like listening to cool jazz.
-On January 15, listen to the talented musical stylings of the Glen Heller Trim Trio as you dine on a wonderful meal of winter classics.
+On January 14, listen to the talented musical stylings of the Gypsy Jazz Quintet as you dine on a wonderful meal of winter classics.
 Stay overnight and enjoy a long Martin Luther King Jr. Holiday weekend getaway.

 Sometimes the best thing to do during winter is spending quiet time with the one you love.
 Plan a getaway during the month of February to experience Romance at the Inn.
 The package includes a stunning arrangement from Gorgeous Floral as well as handcrafted chocolates from Moka Origins and a bottle of bubbly to enjoy in your room.
 You can also linger over dinner in the restaurant and arise to a full breakfast for two.